ThKrypt/QualCoder/01-Introduction.md

 From the QualCoder-Master directory run the setup script:

-`python3 setup.py install`
+`python3 -m pip install .`

-Assuming you downloaded the 3.0 version.
+Assuming you downloaded the 3.1 version.
 You can now run with:

 ```
-python3 /applications/QualCoder-3.0/qualcoder/__main__.py
+python3 /applications/QualCoder-3.1/qualcoder/__main__.py
 ```

 Alternative commands to run QualCoder (Suggestions):